flutter/website/src/docs/development/tools/sdk/overview.md

 * `flutter` and `dart` command-line tools for creating, building, testing, and compiling your apps

-Note: For more information about the Dart SDK, see its [README file][].
+Note: For more information about the Flutter SDK, see its [README file][].

 ## `flutter` command-line tool